PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 locale.
 Why is that?

 The short answer is that Power BI visuals automatically handle locale-specific formatting behind the scenes.
-This makes things so much easier.
+This makes things much easier.
 The long answer is that a Power BI visual inspects the locale of the current user before rendering.
 During the rendering process, the visual determines what formatting to use for a date or numeric value